awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsec2-CloneInstanceAndUpgradeWindows.md

 **Description**

 Create an Amazon Machine Image \(AMI\) from a Windows Server 2008 R2 instance, and then upgrade the AMI to Windows Server 2012 R2\.

+**Important**
+This automation document does not support Windows Server 2008 R2 Enterprise edition\.
+This document only supports Windows Server 2008 R2 Standard and DataCenter editions\.

 The upgrade operation is a multi\-step process that can take 2 hours to complete\.
 The automation creates an AMI from the instance and then launches the newly created AMI in the VPC/Subnet you provide\.
 The Automation workflow performs an in\-place upgrade from Windows Server 2008 R2 to Windows server 2012 R2\.
 The workflow also updates or installs the AWS drivers required by the upgraded instance\.
 After the upgrade, the workflow creates a new AMI and then terminates the upgraded instance\.

 You can test application functionality by launching the new AMI in your VPC\.
 After you finish testing, and before you perform another upgrade, schedule application downtime before completely switching over to the upgraded instance\.